gatsbyjs/gatsby/docs/docs/how-to/rendering-options/using-server-side-rendering.md

 ### Step 1: Adding `getServerData` function

-By adding an async function called `getServerData` to your page you tell Gatsby to choose the SSR rendering option.
+By adding an async function called `getServerData` to your page, you tell Gatsby to choose the SSR rendering option.
 Add it to your new page:

 ```js:title=src/pages/ssr.js
 import * as React from "react"